prometheus/prometheus/README.md

   * The source code is periodically indexed: [Prometheus Core](http://godoc.org/github.com/prometheus/prometheus).
   * For UNIX-like environment users users, please consult the Travis CI configuration in _.travis.yml_ and _Makefile_.
   * All of the core developers are accessible via the [Prometheus Developers Mailinglist](https://groups.google.com/forum/?fromgroups#!forum/prometheus-developers).

-### Working with GVM
-Starting out, the following workflow is advised:

-    $ gvm install go1.1
-    $ gvm use go1.1
-    $ gvm pkgset create prometheus
-    $ gvm pkgset use prometheus

-This is mainly due to the fact that it allows the user to partition the compile-time side-effects from the rest of one's work environment, particularly ``${GOPATH}``.

-Read below in the _General_ section.

-### Not Using GVM
-It is entirely possible to build Prometheus without ``gvm``.
-I presently do not advise taking this route due to build environment pollution both against Prometheus and from its build infrastructure onto the system---namely ``${GOPATH}``.

-If you really want to avoid GVM, execute the following:

-    $ touch build/gvm-stamp

-Read below in the _General_ section.

 ### General